omule0/Task-browser-ai/README.md

-# Digest AI API
+# Task-Browser-ai

-This repository contains a Docker Compose setup for the Digest AI API, a FastAPI application that provides browser automation capabilities using Anchor Browser.
+This repository contains a Docker Compose setup for the Task-Browser-ai, a FastAPI application that provides browser automation capabilities using Anchor Browser.

 ## Prerequisites